Ramesses II

 BUILDING PROGRAM

-By the third year of his reign, Ramesses resolved to create the most ambitious building program in Egypt ever seen or witnessed, in spite of his ongoing occupation of warfare to enlarge the borders of the Black Land.
-Every aspect of the Egyptian state and civilization was given his personal stamp.
-He set out to refurbish tens of thousands of temples, beginning with major construction work in the ancient seat of religion in Thebes.
+By the third year of his reign, Ramesses resolved to create the most ambitious building program Egypt had ever seen, despite his ongoing military campaigns to enlarge the borders of the Black Land.
+Every aspect of the Egyptian state and civilization received his personal stamp.
+He set out to refurbish tens of thousands of temples, beginning with major construction work in the ancient seat of religion, Thebes.

-A profound belief in the Gods underlay his decision to do this, as he understood the disaster of the Amarna Period headed by the deviant Akhenaten had befallen Egypt due to neglect of the Gods and improper manners in society.
-It was his major priority in life to end any remnant of this blight upon the land.
+A profound belief in the Gods underpinned his decision.
+He understood that the disaster of the Amarna Period, headed by the deviant Akhenaten, had befallen Egypt due to neglect of the Gods and improper manners in society.
+His highest priority was to eliminate any remnants of this blight upon the land.

 Statue of Ramesses II, ‘the Younger Memnon’